vega/vega-lite/site/usage/compile.md

 {:#config}
 ### Customized Configuration

 You can specify a [config]({{site.baseurl}}/docs/config.html) object as a property of the `compile` function's `options` argument.
-Note that configuration properties provided via the `config` property in the Vega-Lite specification, if provided, will override the configurations passed in through the `compile` function.
+Note that configuration properties provided via the `config` property in the Vega-Lite specification, will override the configurations passed in through the `compile` function.

 {:#logging}
 ### Customized Logging